sst/guide/_chapters/customize-the-serverless-iam-policy.md

 In the above `serverless.yml`, the `<region>` is `us-east-1` and the `<service_name>` is `my-service`.

-The above IAM policy template restricts access to the AWS services based on the name of your Serverless project and the region it is deployed in.
+The above IAM policy template restricts access to the AWS services based on the name of your serverless project and the region it is deployed in.

-It provides sufficient permissions for a minimal Serverless project.
+It provides sufficient permissions for a minimal Serverless Framework project.
 However, if you provision any additional resources in your **serverless.yml**, or install Serverless plugins, or invoke any AWS APIs in your application code; you would need to update the IAM policy to accommodate for those changes.
 If you are looking for details on where this policy comes from; here is an in-depth discussion on the minimal [Serverless IAM Deployment Policy](https://github.com/serverless/serverless/issues/1439) required for a Serverless project.